Brandenlanghals/FluffyPuppies/README.md

 **[Try it out here!](https://brandenlanghals.github.io/FluffyPuppies/)**

 This mock website was created for a webiste design class at Southern New Hampshire University.
-Fluffy Puppies is a local dog grooming business and this is where you woiuld find information about the business!
+The business is called Fluffy Puppies and is a local dog grooming business.
+The purpose of this fake website was to create pages using HTML, CSS, JS.
+Pre-built libraries like bootstrap etc. were not permitted for use.